anbai106/mlni/README.md

 covariate_tsv="pyHYDRA/data/test_covariate.tsv"
 clustering(feature_tsv, output_dir, k_min, k_max, cv_repetition, covariate_tsv=covariate_tsv)
 ```
 One more tip about clustering with pyHYDRA: Since HYDRA performs simultaneously clustering based on linear SVM classifiers, eventually constructing a non-linear polytope.
 The hyperparameter C by default equals 0.25 and not nested cross-validated.
 One would hope to embed the nested CV procedure inside the clustering framework.
 However, the major concern is the huge Computational burden due to the clustering nature. a compromise is to use the global binary classification in pyHYDRA (nested CV) to find the optimal C, based on the global population (i.e., healthy controls vs patients).
 This chosen C will be used for the consequently semi-supervised clustering in pyHYDRA.
 The essential key of HYDRA algorithm is built based on the idea of **weighted samples** in [LIBSVM](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/#weights_for_data_instances).

 ### Running pyHYDRA for binary classification CN vs PT:
 ```
-from pyHYDRA.adml_classification import classification feature_tsv="pyHYDRA/data/test_feature.tsv"
+from pyhydra.adml_classification import classification feature_tsv="pyHYDRA/data/test_feature.tsv"
 output_dir = "PATH_OUTPUT_DIR"
 cv_repetition=250